Precision oncology, genetic testing for diagnosis, prognosis and most effective cancer treatment

 Dr. Rajvir Dahiya is a Retired Professor Emeritus of Urology at the University of California San Francisco, School of Medicine (UCSF).
 He has 40 years of expertise in medical oncology, cancer genetics and epigenetics research

-Rajvir Dahiya, M.S., Ph.D., D.Sc.
+Rajvir Dahiya, M.S., Ph.D., M.D., D.Sc.

 Founder, CEO and President